nubenetes/awesome-kubernetes/docs/kubernetes.md

 #### Kubernetes Services
 - [blog.alexellis.io: A Primer: Accessing services in Kubernetes](https://blog.alexellis.io/primer-accessing-kubernetes-services/)
+- [faun.pub: Kubernetes — Active/Passive Load Balancing with Services](https://faun.pub/active-passive-load-balancing-with-kubernetes-services-742cae1938af) There can be a number of reasons one might want to do active/passive load balancing, for example licensing constraints, etc. In this article, you will learn how to do so in Kubernetes using labels and services

 ### Kubernetes Deployment Strategies
 - [youtube: deployment strategies in kubernetes | recreate | rolling update | blue/green | canary](https://youtu.be/efiMiaFjtn8)